msrocka/autoprox/README.md

 [tutorial](http://projects.csail.mit.edu/jwi/download.php?f=edu.mit.jwi_2.4.0_manual.pdf)).

 WS4j is an archived project
-on [Google Code](https://code.google.com/archive/p/ws4j) bit there is also a [Github clone available](https://github.com/Sciss/ws4j) which seems to be the version that is published in the Maven central repository.
+on [Google Code](https://code.google.com/archive/p/ws4j) but there is also a [Github clone available](https://github.com/Sciss/ws4j) which seems to be the version that is published in the Maven central repository.
+In order to run WS4j, you need to put the configuration files
-In order to run WS4j, you need to put the configuration files [jawjaw.conf and similarity.conf](https://github.com/Sciss/ws4j/tree/master/config) and the database file `wnjpn.db` into the class-path.
+[jawjaw.conf and similarity.conf](https://github.com/Sciss/ws4j/tree/master/config)
+and the database file `wnjpn.db` into the class-path.
 The `wnjpn.db` file can be extracted from the distribution packages from the